Characterizing CPU-Induced Slowdowns in Multi-GPU LLM Inference: Background Motivation

 \textbf{\textcircled{ {2}} HTTP server request handling} also adds CPU load through connection management, request parsing, and batched scheduling.
-This type of overhead scales with the query rate rather than with the model size, and it is typically much smaller than the tokenization cost unless query rates are very high, such as 500 requests per second.
-For this reason, our analysis focuses primarily on tokenization overhead and its impact on CPU contention during LLM inference.
+This overhead is typically much smaller than the tokenization cost, so our analysis focuses primarily on tokenization.

 \textbf{\textcircled{ {3}} Kernel launch overhead} represents another source of CPU work.
 The CPU must schedule and dispatch CUDA kernels for each model layer.
-Physically, each launch traverses the CUDA runtime and driver stack, culminating in a PCIe MMIO write to the GPU's doorbell register that signals the command processor to fetch new work.
-If the host thread responsible for this write is delayed by OS scheduling or CPU contention, the GPU idles until the doorbell is triggered, and delays in this process slow the entire pipeline.
+If the host thread responsible for dispatch is delayed by OS scheduling or CPU contention, the GPU idles until the launch completes, slowing the entire pipeline.
 CUDA Graphs~\cite{cudagraph} can avoid most repeated launch calls by capturing and replaying complete computation sequences.
-However, CUDA Graphs cannot merge all kernel calls into a single operation, as long as certain operations remain dynamic, such as host-side preprocessing, stream synchronizations, or library kernels that cannot be captured.
-This limitation is particularly true during each decoding step of LLM inference, where dynamic control flow, such as EOS detection, stop-condition checks, and agent tool-call dispatches, cannot be captured at graph record time~\cite{durvasula2024acs, kim2025cost}.
+However, CUDA Graphs cannot merge all kernel calls into a single operation when certain operations remain dynamic, such as host-side preprocessing, stream synchronizations, or library kernels that cannot be captured.
+This limitation is particularly true during each decoding step of LLM inference, where dynamic control flow, such as end-of-sequence (EOS) detection, stop-condition checks, and agent tool-call dispatches, cannot be captured at graph record time~\cite{durvasula2024acs, kim2025cost}.

 To ensure that GPUs receive kernels on time, multi-GPU ML and LLM libraries such as \texttt{torch.distributed}~\cite{li2020pytorch} rely on multiprocessing to allow each process to launch kernels independently and provide sufficient concurrency for high-throughput GPU dispatch.
-As a result, multi-GPU inference frameworks, including vLLM~\cite{kwon2023efficient}, DeepSpeed~\cite{rasley2020deepspeed}, and HuggingFace Accelerate~\cite{accelerate}, allocate at least one process per GPU, as also depicted in Figure~\ref{fig:summary}.
-This structure isolates kernel launch responsibilities, reduces contention on the host, and ensures that each GPU receives data and kernels with minimal delay.
+As a result, multi-GPU inference frameworks, including vLLM~\cite{kwon2023efficient}, DeepSpeed~\cite{rasley2020deepspeed}, and HuggingFace Accelerate~\cite{accelerate} allocate at least one process per GPU, as also depicted in \Cref{fig:summary}.
 The key takeaway is that \textbf{modern multi-GPU frameworks should operate on a system with at least one process dedicated to each GPU} to ensure efficient kernel dispatch and consistent data feeding into the accelerators.